re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/LoRa_RFM95_Module.md

 The AGC feature allows receiver to handle a wide Rx input dynamic range from the sensitivity level up to maximum input level of 0dBm or more, whilst optimizing the system linearity.

+## RFMx series

+* RFM95 & RFM69HCW - Only difference is the frequency they are attuned for (The hardware related to the frequency setting)
+	* RFM96 is for 433MHz
+	* RFM95 is for 868/915 MHz
+	* Both have RF96 on the black chip - ignore it

+* RFM69HCW & RFM9x are pin compatible with each other. (i.e. same pin layout)
+	* * can be mounted on the same SMD footprint
+* RFM95/95 **not** compatible with the RFM69 Library

+![alt-text][Transceiver Compatibility Chart]

+[source][4]

 # [RadioHead Library][RadioHead Library]
 * Caution: Developing this type of software and using data radios successfully is challenging and requires a substantial knowledge base in software and radio and data transmission technologies and theory.
 It may not be an appropriate project for beginners.
 If you are a beginner, you will need to spend some time gaining knowledge in these areas first.